monktastic/blog/pages/metaphysics/quantum-short.md

 ### The punchline

-In *some meaningful sense*, the truth of the cat's fate comes into being simultaneously with *your* knowledge (direct or indirect) of it.
+If QM is correct, and collapse "interpretations" are wrong, then in *some meaningful sense*, the truth of the cat's fate comes into being simultaneously with *your* knowledge (direct or indirect) of it.
-This does not happen when your friends see it.
+And this does not happen when your friends see it.

 In *some* sense, you are the sole observer of your world.